Zenoo/fullstack-typescript-monorepo/README.md

 - Fork the project

-- Make sure your NodeJS and yarn versions are up to date
+- Make sure your NodeJS and npm versions are up to date

 - Install dependencies: `npm run install`